Many others cannot be wrong

 Personalized reviews’ display

 Booking.com shows the most relevant reviews (using the same language as the website version, showing reviews depending on guest profile, number of guests, etc)

 Check out the thumb up icon just after the hotel name.
 With yellow stars, it looks like approval or some sort of a rating.
 Our brain gives an extra point for the hotel.
 Yet it is just a Preferred Partner icon, designated for hotels who pay booking.com more for better visibility.

-- Plenty of persuasive elements use “others did it = it must be right” cognitive bias:
+Persuasive elements such as “others did it = it must be right”, use cognitive bias:

 - When the room was last booked

 - How many people are looking at this hotel now